Vaping companies facing European opposition to higher nicotine level

 YOUTH VAPING

-In recent months e-cigarette makers including Juul have been under fire for the popularity of their products among teens attracted to candy and dessert flavour varieties.
+In recent months e-cigarette makers including Juul have been under fire for the popularity of their products among teens attracted to candy and dessert flavor varieties.

-In November, the U.S. Food and Drug Administration announced curbs on sales of flavoured e-cigarette products, including Juul's mango and cool cucumber, responding to concerns of underage use reaching epidemic proportion.
+In November, the US Food and Drug Administration announced curbs on sales of flavored e-cigarette products, including Juul's mango and cool cucumber, responding to concerns of underage use reaching epidemic proportion.

 "We do not see at this time some of the issues that have been raised in the United States," Winterton said, referring to youth vaping.